15% Off All Sabers + Up to 4 Free Sabers Learn More

 • Shin

-*Be sure to leave between 3-5 inches extra of cardboard when making your cuts to allow for some wiggle room and fine tuning
+*Be sure to leave between 3-5 inches of extra cardboard when making your cuts to allow for some wiggle room and fine-tuning.

-Now, draw those dimensions of length and circumference (used here as width) onto the cardboard and cut out the pieces.
+1. Draw those dimensions of length and circumference (used here as width) onto the cardboard and cut out the pieces.

-Next, bend the cardboard along the corrugation so that it wraps nicely around the designated body part.
+2. Bend the cardboard along the corrugation so that it wraps nicely around the designated body part.
 Use your cutting tools to adjust sizing as necessary.

-Hot glue the edges to seal the armor once it fits appropriately.
+3. Hot glue the edges to seal the armor once it fits appropriately.
 Set these to the side.

 Abdominal Stormtrooper Armor